akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/cache-condition-directives/conditional.md

 [HTTPbis spec](https://datatracker.ietf.org/wg/httpbis/).

-All responses (the ones produces by this directive itself as well as the ones coming back from the inner route) are augmented with respective `ETag` and `Last-Modified` response headers.
+All responses (the ones produces by this directive itself as well as the ones coming back from the inner route) are augmented with respective @unidoc[ETag] and `Last-Modified` response headers.

-Since this directive requires the `EntityTag` and `lastModified` time stamp for the resource as concrete arguments it is usually used quite deep down in the route structure (i.e. close to the leaf-level), where the exact resource targeted by the request has already been established and the respective ETag/Last-Modified values can be determined.
+Since this directive requires the @unidoc[EntityTag] and `lastModified` time stamp for the resource as concrete arguments it is usually used quite deep down in the route structure (i.e. close to the leaf-level), where the exact resource targeted by the request has already been established and the respective ETag/Last-Modified values can be determined.